JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 **I take off my "author" hat and put on my "coach" hat**

 Let me emphasize that sharing your current salary or your expected salary *is not in your best interest*.
-Those two pieces of information—your salary history and salary expectations—are two of three unique pieces of information you have:
+Those two pieces of information—your salary expectations—are two of three unique pieces of information you have:

 1. Your current salary
 2. Your expected salary